DIPlib/diplib/INSTALL.md

-    check         # builds the unit_tests program and runs it check_memory  # ...and runs it under valgrind apidoc        # builds the HTML documentation for the library API examples      # builds the examples
+    check         # builds the unit_tests program and runs it check_memory  # ...and runs it under valgrind apidoc        # builds the HTML documentation for the library API
+                  #    (as well as the user manuals for DIPimage and PyDIP)
+    examples      # builds the examples
     package       # creates a distributable package